syncfusion-content/javascript-docs/js/Accordion/Concepts-and-Features/Accordion-Panel-enabler.md

 [JavaScript]

-// To disable the control set enabled property value as false
+// To disable the control, set enabled property value as false

             $("#accordion").ejAccordion({
                 enabled:false